zachlasiuk/arm-software-developers-ads/content/install-tools/fm.md

  - Once built, click `Run` and select `ISIM system` before launching the virtual platform.
    - If a suitable program image is available (such as the `startup_Cortex-M3_AC6.axf` example from [Arm Development Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Development%20Studio)), you can load this with the `-a` option.

+## Fixed Virtual Platforms {#fvp}

+Arm supplies a library of ready made [Fixed Virtual Platforms (FVP)](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms) that can be used without Arm Fast Models installed.
+A number of these FVPs are also provided as components of [Arm Development Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Development%20Studio).

+Arm Fixed Virtual Platforms are [license managed](../license).

 ## Further Reading

    [Get started with Arm Fast Models](https://developer.arm.com/documentation/102441)